addr2data/aws-certification-prep/exercises/ex-003_TestingBasicConnectivity.rst

 Add a rule to the Security Group
 --------------------------------
 We'll need to add an ingress rule to our security group.
 This rule will allow inbound traffic to SSH (tcp port 22) from anywhere (0.0.0.0/0).
-By default, Security Groups allows all outbound traffic.
+By default, Security Groups allow all outbound traffic.

 We will cover Security Groups in more detail in a later exercise.